12 Top-Rated Waterfalls in North Carolina

 Although not overly high, at 75 feet, the Cullasaja River offers an impressive display as it tumbles off a high ridge.
 Great views can be had from many locations along this walkway, but most people come for the experience of standing below the ledge and watching the water pour down from above.

-The parking area can be found off highway 64, about three miles from Highlands.
+The parking area can be found off Highway 64, about three miles from Highlands.
 Drive time from Asheville is a little over 1.5 hours.
 If you are interested in more than just a day trip from Asheville, you may want to spend the night in Highlands and enjoy the town while you're here.
-The Old Edwards Inn and Spa is a wonderful place for a relaxing getaway.

 5. Catawba Falls